Skip to main content

 Unpaid Leave and Cumulative Absences

-The 4-week cumulative unpaid absence threshold, exceptions, reporting duties, and curtailment risk.
+The 4-week cumulative unpaid absence threshold, exceptions, and how to report a breach on Borderless via Changes of Circumstance — plus curtailment risk.

 Written by Tom Hext